g0hww/gr-kx3/README.md

 gr-kx3
 ======

-A trivial panadapte for use with the Elecraft KX3, using gnuradio and hamlib, written in Python and released under the GPLv3.
+A trivial panadapter for use with the Elecraft KX3, using gnuradio and hamlib, written in Python and released under the GPLv3.
 There are some screenshots here: http://www.g0hww.net/2012/10/gnuradio-hamlib-and-kx3.html and more here: